alefreda/alefreda/README.md

 ### Hi there 👋
-My name is Alessandro, and I am a Computer Science student at @ Università di Bologna.
+My name is Alessandro, and I am a Computer Science student at University of Bologna.

 🔭 I’m currently working on my Master's thesis